edwardspresume/Build-Setup/README.md

 &nbsp;

-Next install the dev dependencies from the package.json through:
+Next, install the dev dependencies from the package.json through:

 ```
 $ npm i/install